-If a student believes that he or she is a victim of harassment, bullying and/or discrimination, he or she should talk to an adult in the School as soon as possible.
+If a student believes that they are a victim of harassment, bullying and/or discrimination, they should talk to an adult in the School as soon as possible.
 It is reasonable to talk to the adult closest to the situation.
-For example, if a student is harassed, bullied and/or discriminated against in a classroom, he or she should talk to the teacher.
-If the behavior occurs after school or during lunch or break, the student should speak to a teacher on duty, his or her advisor or an administrator.
+For example, if a student is harassed, bullied and/or discriminated against in a classroom, they should talk to the teacher.
+If the behavior occurs after school or during lunch or break, the student should speak to a teacher on duty, their advisor or an administrator.
 A student may feel comfortable talking to the following people:

 - School Counselor

 - Director of Education

 - Director of Instructional Services

+- Director of Student Services